Personify

 Starting Earlier Matters

 One of the most common regrets we hear from families is "I wish we had started sooner."
-Students who begin building projects in middle school (grades 6–8) have the luxury of time — they can explore, iterate, and deepen their work over multiple years.
+Students who begin building projects in middle school, in grades 6 through 8, have the luxury of time.
+They can explore, iterate, and deepen their work over multiple years.
 By the time they apply to college, they have a body of work that tells a compelling story.

 That said, it's never too late.
 Even rising seniors can build impressive projects in a single summer with the right mentorship and an accelerated timeline.